Sifir-io/react-native-tor/README.md

 - Better API Docs
 - Event emitter from Rust to Native on Boostrap status
 - Enable secret service API
-    - Start new secret service on phone.
+    - Start new hidden service on phone.
-    - Restore secret service from key.
+    - Restore hidden service from key.
+- Capture daemon logs into files.

 ### Backlog

 - Search for available ports for socks proxy for iOS
-- Return a Context API for each component building.
+- Return a Context API (status, etc..) as part of the package to make it easier for developers to build reactive components on topof.
 - Build on Request capability
   - PUT calls
   - DELETE
     - Add body support
   - Websockets
   - Streaming ?
+- Investigate stability builds on older mobile API's (Currently minSdk is Android 26 and iOS 10)
-  - Maybe make it as a NetworkExtension and create VPN for app so we can use started REST Libraries ?
+- Investigate the possibility of creating a NetworkExtension on iOS which act as a VPN for the app which regular REST libaries can be used on.

 ## License